blazexnz/blazexnz.github.io/binary-memory-training/README.md

 ### Development notes
 - The number keyboard is automatically forced for iPhone users
 - The input field is checked automatically for iPhone users
+- Taking advantage of responsive design, the input field for number of binary numbers to generate defaults to 10